Mary Ann Liebert, Inc. publishers

-The Young Investigator Award recognizes the outstanding achievements and contributions by a young scientist in the field of oligonucleotide therapeutics who has recently received his or her advanced professional degree.
+The Young Investigator Award recognizes the outstanding achievements and contributions by a professional scientist in the field of oligonucleotide therapeutics who has received his or her doctoral degree within the previous fifteen years.

 The recipient receives:

 - $2,000 award

 - Complimentary registration to the OTS Annual Meeting